micropython/micropython-esp32-ulp/README.rst

 The `counter.py </examples/counter.py>`_ example shows how to assemble code, load and run the resulting binary and exchange data between the ULP and the main CPU.

-You can also try the `blink.py </examples/blink.py>`_ example, which shows how to let the ULP blink an LED.

 Documentation